mosheepdev/Standalone/Documentation/Mechanics/Status_Effects.md

 ## Mute

-Unit cannot use / cast items.
+Unit cannot use / cast items and their passive effects do not work.

 ## Break